TobiasSunderdiek/my-solution-for-udacity-build-ml-pipeline-for-short-term-rental-prices/README.md

+# My solution to the second project of the Udacity Nanodegree: Machine Learning DevOps Engineer

+My solution to the project `Build an ML Pipeline for Short-term Rental Prices in NYC` of the Udacity Machine Learning DevOps Engineer Nanodegree https://www.udacity.com/course/machine-learning-dev-ops-engineer-nanodegree--nd0821

+Udacity provides the repository https://github.com/udacity/build-ml-pipeline-for-short-term-rental-prices as foundation to solve the above mentioned project and suggests to fork it.
+Therefore, beside my content for the solution to the project, all credit for the content of this repo go to udacity.
+Please see the Licence for more details about how to use this repo.

+Important note for Udacity students:

+Please respect the Udacity Honor Code: https://www.udacity.com/legal/en-eu/honor-code.
+This repository contains solutions to the Udacity Machine Learning DevOps Engineer Nanodegree.
+See https://medium.com/@laramartin/why-i-added-licenses-to-my-udacity-projects-3070f602006e for more details why I added this note, and credits to the authoress (Lara Martin) for the idea to mention the honor code in the repository.

 # Build an ML Pipeline for Short-Term Rental Prices in NYC
 You are working for a property management company renting rooms and properties for short periods of time on various rental platforms.
 You need to estimate the typical price for a given property based